Abbildungen der Seite

 And autumn ripens in the fummer's ray.

-Nor less the warmer living tribes demand
+Nor lefs the warmer living tribes demand

-The foft'ring fun: whofe energy divine
+The foft'ring fun: whose energy divine

 Dwells not in mortal fire; whofe gen'rous heat